 A few comments about the ConAgra acquisition, the pending ConAgra acquisition of their poultry division.
 As O.B. mentioned, in June we agreed to acquire the chicken division through a purchase from ConAgra of all of its issued and outstanding capital stock of four wholly-owned subsidiaries in accordance with the stock purchase agreement that was dated June 7th of '03.
 As we previously announced, the purchase price is currently anticipated to approximate \$590.0 million plus transaction costs.
 This acquisition will be funded by \$100.0 million in secured borrowings with our existing lenders.
 Those are incremental secured borrowings are over and above what we had in place prior to this acquisition being arranged.
 Approximately \$265.0 million of Class A common stock will be issued as an equity component, and the balance, approximately \$225.0 million, will be payable in subordinated notes bearing an interest rate at 10.5 percent with a maturity due March of 2011.
-These are the current numbers based on the market price of the stock and the formula that are contained in our disclosures regarding how this transaction will be \$255.0 million, and under the current conditions and the current pricing of the equity that would decrease to \$225.0 million, so we've seen a \$30.0 million decrease in the debt requirements of the acquisition.
-Again, because the number of shares actually issued in this transaction could fluctuate based on the component of the Class A stock used in this computation is currently \$7.27, and that's basically the weighted average trading price of the Class A stock used in this computation is currently \$7.27, and that's basically the weighted average trading of 36.4 million shares of Class A common stock in connection with an assumed \$590.0 million shares outstanding of 36.4 million shares of Class A common stock in connection with an assumed \$590.0 million price.
+These are the current numbers based on the market price of the stock and the formula that are contained in our disclosures regarding how this transaction will be funded.
+If you just look at the debt component specifically, for example, the original announcement indicated that subordinated notes to be issued would be \$255.0 million, and under the current conditions and the current pricing of the equity that would decrease to \$225.0 million, so we've seen a \$30.0 million decrease in the debt requirements of the acquisition.
+Again, because the number of shares actually issued in this transaction could fluctuate based on the components of the purchase price represented between the debt and the equity, they may differ even further from these amounts previously stated.
+The weighted average trading price of the Class A stock used in this computation is currently \$7.27, and that's basically the weighted average trading range from June 10th of '03 through yesterday's close of July 22, 2003.
+Again, using this average price we would expect the equity to be in that \$265